oktadev/okta-blog/_source/_posts/2022-06-17-simple-crud-react-and-spring-boot.md

 ## Create a React UI with Create React App

 Create React App is a command line utility that generates React projects for you.
-It's a convenient tool because it also offers commands that will build and optimize your project for production.
+It's a convenient tool because it also offers commands to build and optimize your project for production.
 It uses webpack under the covers to build everything.

 Create a new project in the `jugtours` directory with `npx`.